nevanhzaidi/Zero_Test_Assignment/README.md

 - Choose input file and Template file
 - Click on "UPLOAD FILES" button and it will fetch "Suggestions" and "Python Script" data
 - You can update suggestions and python script
-- Yoy can MAP the code and see the results
+- You can MAP the code and see the results
 - Click on "DOWNLOAD RESULTS" to download csv file of the output data.
 ## Screenshots